 Meaning in life

-Contributes to the survival of the organism in a constantly changing environment
+Promote the survival of the organism in constantly changing environmental conditions

-Do not have ready-made and permanent reflex arcs; their arcs are temporary and are formed under certain conditions
+They do not have ready-made and permanent reflex arcs; their arcs are temporary and form under certain conditions

 Reflex centers